 UCLA Bruins Insider Podcast: Complete Recap of Bruins' Upset Win Over Michigan State

-In this episode of the UCLA Bruins Insider Podcast, Bruins on SI beat writer Tom Cavanaugh breaks down the Bruins' impressive upset win over the Spartans for their sixth top-25 win.
+In this episode of the UCLA Bruins Insider Podcast, UCLA Bruins On SI beat writer Tom Cavanaugh breaks down the Bruins' impressive upset win over the Spartans for their sixth top-25 win.
 The Bruins are playing their best basketball at the most ideal time with another statement victory.

 Bruins sophomore guard Eric Dailey Jr. was the hero, netting the game-winning shot in a tie game with seven seconds left.
 He drove to the rim, fought through contact, and banked in a mid-range shot off the glass.
 UCLA forced a stop on the final Spartan possession for their 12th home win of the year.

 On the offensive end, the Bruins were facing another one of the conference's best defenses as the Spartans rank third overall in allowed points per game (67.3).
-Mick Cronin's group had a strong game plan as they only turned the ball over three times, leading to less opportunities for Michigan State.
+Mick Cronin's group had a strong game plan, as they only turned the ball over three times, leading to fewer opportunities for Michigan State.

 Junior guard Skyy Clark led the Bruins with 14 points, going just 3-10 from the field, but made six of his seven free throw attempts.
 Junior forward Tyler Bilodeau was the only other player to score in double figures, pouring in 13 points with four rebounds and two steals.

-Senior guard Lazar Stefanovic was a spark off the bench, posting eight points with a pair of clutch three-point shots to keep the Bruins ahead in clutch moments.
+Senior guard Lazar Stefanovic was a spark off the bench, posting 8 points with a pair of clutch 3-point shots to keep the Bruins ahead in clutch moments.
 This team has continued to find a way to come up big when they need an important basket or defensive stop.

 UCLA will stay at Pauley Pavilion for a battle with the Penn State Nittany Lions (13-10, 3-9) on Saturday afternoon.
-They will seek a seventh-straight victory as they continue improve their resume for the NCAA March Madness Tournament that is just one month away.
+They will seek a seventh-straight victory as they continue to improve their resume for the NCAA Tournament that is just one month away.

 Ensure you follow on X (Twitter) @UCLAInsideronSI and @tcav30 and never miss another breaking news story again.